What we know about the shooting in El Paso, Texas

 "Terrible shootings in ElPaso, Texas," the President tweeted.
 "Reports are very bad, many killed.
 Working with State and Local authorities, and Law Enforcement.
 Spoke to Governor to pledge total support of Federal Government.
 God be with you all!"

-Democratic presidential candidate Beto O'Rourke made a statement during a presidential forum in Las Vegas, Nevada.
+Democratic presidential candidate Beto O'Rourke, who is from El Paso, pulled out of presidential forum in Las Vegas to head back to Texas.

 "I'll tell you, El Paso is the strongest place in the world.
 This community is going to come together.
 I'm going back there right now to be with my family and my hometown," he said.